 (3) Students are to follow the registration and advisor approval procedures separately for the major and minor programs.

-(4) Enrollment and course replacement procedures for the common courses taken are to be followed separately in both major and minor programs.
+(4) Enrollment and course counting procedures for the common courses taken are to be followed separately in both major and double major programs.

 ARTICLE 12 - (1) Students in a minor program must meet the prerequisites of the courses in that program.

 (2) Unless the prerequisite courses have been taken in the major program, they are taken in NI status in the minor program and are indicated in the transcript for that program.

 ARTICLE 13 - (1) For students enrolled in minor programs, the maximum course load and the criteria regarding increasing course loads in both major and minor programs are determined in accordance with the regulation entitled Middle East Technical University Academic Rules and Regulations Governing Undergraduate Studies.

 (2) In major and minor programs, the total number of credit courses which students can enroll in per semester is determined as follows:

 a) A student whose major program Cumulative Grade Point Average is 2.50 and higher is entitled to the maximum course load of the major program, plus four courses.

 b) A student whose major program Cumulative Grade Point Average is 2.00 – 2.49 in is entitled to the maximum course load of the major program, plus three courses.

 c) The common courses in the major and minor programs are counted as a single course in calculating the course load.